oalmalky5/my-portfolio/content/case-studies/employee-attrition-prediction.md

 ### **Key Observations**

+The distribution of monthly income provides deeper insights into attrition trends:

 - **Overall Income Distribution:**

-  - Most employees, regardless of attrition status, have monthly incomes concentrated in the lower income brackets (e.g., **2,500 to 5,000**).
+  - A majority of employees, regardless of their attrition status, earn between **2,500 to 5,000** monthly.
-  - Clear skew towards lower-income employees, with fewer employees earning above **10,000**.
+  - There's a noticeable skew towards lower-income brackets, with fewer employees earning above **10,000**.

 - **Employees Staying:**

-  - Highest frequency in the **2,500 to 5,000** income range.
+  - The **2,500 to 5,000** income range holds the highest frequency.
-  - As income increases, the frequency of employees staying decreases steadily.
+  - As income increases, the number of employees choosing to stay decreases steadily.
-  - Employees earning above **10,000** show a lower likelihood of leaving, suggesting higher-paid employees tend to stay.
+  - Employees earning above **10,000** show a lower propensity to leave, indicating that higher compensation correlates with increased retention.

 - **Employees Leaving:**
-  - More concentrated in the **2,500 to 5,000** income range compared to higher income brackets.
+  - A higher concentration exists in the **2,500 to 5,000** income bracket.
-  - Proportion of employees leaving decreases sharply as income rises, with very few employees leaving when earning above **10,000**.
+  - The likelihood of leaving diminishes sharply with rising income, with minimal turnover among those earning above **10,000**.
-  - Strong negative correlation between income and attrition.
+  - This trend underscores a strong negative correlation between income and attrition.

 ![Monthly Income Distribution](/case_studies_pics/hr_case_study_graphs/attrition_income.png)